-The most popular work among English-speaking people of Christendom is what is commonly designated the King James Version, which is an elegant piece of work from a literary standpoint, but is admitted by scholars to have about 20,000 mistakes in it.
-Therefore, it is not the Bible, but a translation of the Bible; and this conclusion may be recorded of every other translation, although some translations show much less defect than others.
-It was about 1610 that King James of England (whose name attaches to the King James Version) selected 56 outstanding scholars in England, divided them into seven or eight groups, and assigned to each group a certain section of the Bible for translation.
-Before they had finished seven or eight of them had died, but the work was finally completed.
-And, considering the material at hand, the difficulties of the times, the deep-rooted errors in the minds of the men involved in the work (such as eternal torment as the wages of sin, the immortality of the soul, etc.), we would conclude that they did a commendable piece of work.
-The King James Version of the Bible is yet today the world’s best seller of all publications.
+The most popular work among English-speaking people of Christendom is what is commonly designated the King James version, which is an elegant piece of work from a literary standpoint, but is admitted by scholars to have about 20,000 mistakes in it.
+Therefore, it is not the Bible, but a translation of the Bible; and this conclusion may be recorded of every other translation – although some translations show much less defect than others.
+It was about 1610 that King James of England (whose name attaches to the King James version) selected 56 outstanding scholars in England, divided them into seven or eight groups, and assigned to each group a certain section of the Bible for translation.
+Before they had finished seven or eight of them had died; but the work was finally completed.
+And, considering the material at hand, the difficulties of the times, the deep-rooted errors in the minds of the men involved in the work (such as eternal torment as the wages of sin, the immortality of the soul, etc.), we would conclude that they did a commendable piece of work; and the King James version of the Bible is yet today the world’s best seller of all publications.

 THE BIBLE WRITERS – OLD TESTAMENT

 MOSES – Just a little reflection should convince us that he was one of the greatest intellects of all time.
 He spent forty days in Mount Sinai with God, receiving instructions of a wide variety.
-He could be counted remarkable if we consider only the tabernacle construction, the dimensions, style, construction and material with which the different items of furniture were to be made; and all of these Moses remembered in finest detail – did all exactly according to “the pattern showed him in the Mount.”
-We need but to read those instructions in Exodus, Leviticus, Numbers and Deuteronomy; then reflect how long it might require of us to fix those things clearly in mind after having them before us on the written page.
+He could be counted remarkable if we consider only the tabernacle and its appurtenances.
+God gave to him the intricate and veriform details of the tabernacle construction, the dimensions, style, construction and material with which the different items of furniture were to be made; and all of these Moses remembered in finest detail – did all exactly according to “the pattern showed him in the Mount.”
+We need but to read those instructions in Exodus, Leviticus, Numbers and Deuteronomy; then reflect how long it might require of us to fix those things clearly in mind – after having them before us on the written page.
 But Moses remembered all without anything written out for him.
-As an executive, a law–giver, and administrator he was also among the foremost of all time.
+As an executive, a law-giver, and administrator he was also among the foremost of all time.
 And even in his death he was phenomenal.
 “Moses was an hundred and twenty years old when he died: his eye was not dim, nor his natural force abated.”
-(Deu.
+(Deut.
 34:7) And the poet gives sublime expression to that final event in his life: